explodinglabs/jsonrpcclient/README.rst

 Exceptions
 ----------

-You should catch ``RPCClientException``.
+You should catch ``JsonRpcClientError``.
 This will be raised in the event of connection problems, or if the server responded with a JSON-RPC *error* response.